LakinduBabySoap/csci22-project-frontend/README.md

 ## Development Guidelines

-- **Branching**: Create a new branch from the main branch in git to work on your part.
-Remember to pull the changes in main branch before merging your branch back to main.
+- **Branching**: Create a new branch from the main branch in git `git checkout -b new-branch-name` to work on your part.
+Remember to pull the changes from main branch before merging your branch back to main.
 - **Code Files**: Create pages in the [corresponding directory](#Project-Structure).
 Follow [File-based Routing](https://tanstack.com/router/latest/docs/framework/react/routing/file-based-routing#directory-routes) for creating pages.
 - **React.js**: Use only **functional components**.
 - **Styling**:
    - Use [Tailwind CSS](https://tailwindcss.com/docs/styling-with-utility-classes) utility classes. **NEVER** write inline CSS using `style` attribute.
-   - Use Theme Colors from [Shadcn](https://ui.shadcn.com/docs/theming#convention).
+   - Use Theme Colors and components from [Shadcn](https://ui.shadcn.com/docs/theming#convention).
 - **Formatting**: Use Prettier to format on save.
 (Recommendation: Install [Prettier in your IDE](https://prettier.io/docs/editors#visual-studio-code))
 - **Imports**: Use `@/` alias for cleaner imports (e.g., `import { cn } from '@/lib/utils'`)